dhsouthbend/databases/sections/7-commonqueries.md

 print(cursor.fetchall())
 ```

-4. In this query, `WHERE` filters the records by their value in the "id" field:
+In the following query, `WHERE` filters the records by their value in the "id" field:

 ```python
 """show all fields for each record in the table 'students' where the value of the